Azure/apiforfhir-migration-tool/lift-and-shift-resources/Liftandshiftresources_README.md

 	   Options: <br>
 	  a.
 You can prepare this manually by following $import documentation [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data#calling-import).
 Please note, if you are using two different storage accounts, you must use this option. <br> <br>
+	  __Note__:

+	  - To create an import body payload manually, you should avoid using the SearchParameter resource type since the import operation does not support it.

 	  b.
 Or, you can use the included OSS Powershell script in this repo that will automatically create the $import body payload from the export storage container for you.
 Please note, this Powershell script assumes that you have the same storage account for both $import and $export.
 If you are using two different storage accounts (for example, migrating data across subscriptions), you will need to use option A above  "prepare the $import body payload manually". <br> <br>
+		__Note__:

-		__Note__: When creating import payloads with a PowerShell script, make sure to use the same storage account while configuring the import on AHDS FHIR service which was configured for $export.This ensures smooth data migration of resources within the same and across subscriptions.
+	-  When creating import payloads with a PowerShell script, make sure to use the same storage account while configuring the import on AHDS FHIR service which was configured for $export.This ensures smooth data migration of resources within the same and across subscriptions.<br>
+	- The PowerShell script excludes Custom Search Parameter NDJSON files while creating the import payload, as the Import operation is not supported for the SearchParameter resource type.

 	 The following explains how to use the $import body payload Powershell script:

    	- The PowerShell script will take the $export Content-Location as a parameter and will create the $import body payload that will be used when executing the $import command.